This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s one of the best and most popular things to do in Sri Lanka – a must-do in my eyes!

-The train does need to be booked in advance if you want first or second class tickets especially during peak season (December to March).
+The train does need to be booked in advance if you want first or second-class tickets, especially during peak season (December to March).
 You can book your tickets here on 12go to secure your spot.
+Ticket prices start at 150 LKR each, but of course, first and second-class tickets will cost more (but the comfort is definitely worth it!)

 Alternatively, you can pay this company to buy your ticket for you in advance.
 They can then drop the ticket to you or arrange pickup at the train station.
-Viator is a trusted tour provider so this would be my recommendation.
+This would be my recommendation for those who really want to do this experience without any hiccups.

 7. Spot leopards in Yala National Park

-Leopards are one of the rarest animals in Sri Lanka and spotting one is on just about on everyone’s bucket-list.
-Unfortunately for me, I never did get to see one, however, it’s always worth a try!
+Leopards are one of the rarest animals in Sri Lanka and spotting one is on just about everyone’s bucket list.
+I’ve only ever seen one and that was in Yala National Park!

-One of the best places to see a leopard is on a safari in Yala National Park.
-Yala National Park is easily one of Sri Lanka’s most popular parks and rightly so.
+It has the densest population of leopards in the entire country which makes Yala a very popular park to visit and rightly so.
 It’s not only home to these rare wildcats but it’s also home to elephants, monkeys, water buffalo, crocodiles, and much more.

 8. Relax at Secret Beach in Mirissa